 Cycling in the UK is a serious business, the sport is booming and bikes have become even more of a fixture in homes around the country than ever, with upwards of two million people getting on the saddle at least once a week.
 As massive fans of pedal power The MALESTROM is celebrating Bike Week (10-18th June) with a full week of beSPOKE features on the site from product reviews to fantastic giveaways.

-First off for those amateur, but relentlessly passionate cyclists who live for their two wheels and love to test themselves over distances from 50-150 kms, we bring you three of the best British Sportives and bike events that’ll get you just as pumped as your tyres.
+First off for those amateur, but relentlessly passionate cyclists who live for their two wheels and love to test themselves over distances from 50-150 kms, we bring you three of the best cycling events in Britain, including sportives, that’ll get you just as pumped as your tyres.

 1. LONDON NIGHTRIDER – LONDON